-As the water system approaches 60 years of age significant portions of the original water system are deteriorating resulting in a lower level of service to the community in the form of water shutdowns to repair pipe breaks and perform maintenance of pumps, tanks, valves and hydrants.
-Capital investment for the future is expected to be focused on maintaining and rehabilitating the existing system rather than expanding the pipe network.
+As the water system passes 60 years of age, significant portions of the original water system are deteriorating resulting in a lower level of service to the community in the form of water shutdowns to repair pipe breaks and perform maintenance of pumps, tanks, valves and hydrants.
+Capital investment for the future is expected to be focused on maintaining and rehabilitating the existing system and minimizing system expansions.